aws-samples/lambda-refarch-imagerecognition/Workshop/step-1.md

 1. Type `ImageProcessing` for the state machine name

 1. Scroll down until you see the section **Step3: Review your code and visual workflow**.
-Paste in the JSON exported from Step Easy tool in Step 1A
+Paste in the JSON exported from Step 1A

 1. You can click on the &#x21ba; icon next to **Visual Workflow** to refresh the visual representation of the state machine: